dthain/distsys-fa24/midterm.md

-# Midterm Exam
+# Midterm Exams

-The midterm exam will be in class on Monday, March 6th.
+Two midterm exams will be given, each one covering about one half of the class.
-It will be about four pages long, and you can expect to be asked to describe fundamental properties of distributed systems, sketch the architecture and interaction of specific system designs, and detail the operation of distributed algorithms.
+Each exam will be about four pages long, and you can expect to be asked to describe fundamental properties of distributed systems, sketch the architecture and interaction of specific system designs, and detail the operation of distributed algorithms.

-The textbook chapters 1 through chapter 6.2, and also chapter 8.3 are fair game, along with any material from the project assignments.

-A selection of good topics to study.
+A selection of good topics to study for midterm one:

 - Chapter 1: Definitions, objectives, metrics, and limitations of distributed systems.
 - Chapter 2: Physical and logical architectures of distributed systems.